UKForeignOffice/lists/README.md

 `docker-compose up` to start the following services:

-1. `server`: The lists application which is accessible on `PORT:3000`
+1. `lists`: The lists application which is accessible on `PORT:3000`
 2. `PostgreSQL`: The PostgreSQL database with PostGis which is accessible on `PORT:5432` (please see `docker-compose.yml` file for database user and password)
 3. `pgadmin`: The PgAdmin GUI app so you can manage the database, it is accessible on `PORT:8080` (please see `docker-compose.yml` file for user and password)
 4. `pghero`: A performance dashboard for Postgres, it is accessible on `PORT:8081`